Ordisoftware/Hebrew-Calendar/README.md

 - Update current day highlighting when passing midnight.
 - Fix first day of month label not highlighted like the other days.
 - Fix sun rise and set on the first day of daylight saving time that was shifted by one day in the previous version.
+- Fix sometimes the reminder does not work after a while when screensaver has been activated.
 - Some code refactorings.

 #### 2019.10.21 - Version 3.6